-My book, Political Protest in Contemporary Africa (Cambridge University Press) received an honorable mention for Best Book of 2018 from the African Politics Conference Group.
+My first book, Political Protest in Contemporary Africa (Cambridge University Press) received an honorable mention for Best Book of 2018 from the African Politics Conference Group.
 It explores how class politics drive African protests, with an emphasis on Niger and Senegal.

 You can reach me at firstname.lastname@example.org.
 For inquiries about Data-Driven Protest, please contact Jennifer Thompson (Nordlyset Literary Agency).